 In humans, the number one most common side effect of consuming GM foods is allergic reaction.
 This allergic reaction happens when a certain protein/allergen present in the GM crop enters the body and stimulates an immune response.

 As alluded to earlier, genetically modified foods are created by inserting foreign genes into an organism.
-This process is considered to have adverse effects on humans because these inserted genes may carry along with them specific allergens that trigger such immune response.
+This process is considered to have adverse effects on humans because these inserted genes may carry along with them specific allergens that trigger such an immune response.

 In addition, there is also the fear that new allergies could happen because the mixing of genes from two organisms.
 And because some inserted genes comes from bacteria and viruses, the possibility of the transfer of disease is also being feared.